|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Thai sauce is a very versatile tool in the kitchen.
 Dump it on leftover rice and add frozen veggies.
 Use it as a salad dressing or a vegetable stir-fry sauce.
 You pretty much can't go wrong.

 This recipe is vegetarian and vegan.
-If you need it to be gluten-free as well, just use tamari or Bragg's Liquid Aminos in place of the regular soy sauce, since all the other ingredients are gluten-free.
+If you need it to be gluten-free as well, just use tamari or Bragg's Liquid Aminos in place of the regular soy sauce, as all the other ingredients are gluten-free.

-This homemade peanut sauce recipe is made with garlic, soy sauce, ginger, and cayenne pepper for a traditional Thai flavor.
-This recipe for spicy Thai peanut sauce goes with noodles, salad, fried tofu, or even a bowl of pasta.
+This homemade peanut sauce recipe is made with garlic, soy sauce, ginger and cayenne pepper for a traditional Thai flavor.
+This recipe for spicy Thai peanut sauce goes with noodles, salad, fried tofu or even a bowl of pasta.
 Try it poured over steamed veggies for kids.

 - 2/3 cup peanut butter

 - 2 green onions (diced)